azure-z77/Remote-DoS-Attacks-against-NAT-Networks/README.md

 # Remote DoS Attacks against NAT Networks
+This repo is a fork of the official repository for ReDAN: An Empirical Study on Remote DoS Attacks against NAT Networks, adding code for paper reproduction

 This repo is used to detect whether the client is under NAT and determine whether it can be DoS attacked.

 If you use any derivative of the code or datasets from our work, please cite our publicaiton: